St Patrick’s Mental Health Services (SPMHS) has community guidelines in place for our social media spaces.

 This zero tolerance approach applies to social media posts, digital adverts, YouTube comments and all digital communications.

 If we feel your content falls under the examples above, in most cases, we will respond and request that you remove the relevant content yourself, providing details of our feedback pathways for an offline conversation if appropriate.
 We reserve the right to hide or remove any content that we feel goes against our house rules and to block users who do not wish to respect them.
-If we do so, we will respond to you on the relevant social media platform to let you know that this is happening, unless your content has gone against our house rules on repeated occasions and we have explained this to you in the past.
+We also reserve the right to hide any comments on our digital adverts or boosted posts that are in violation of our house rules, and to screenshot and save any posts, comments or messages required for security, administrative and legal purposes.
+If we do so, we may respond to you on the relevant social media platform to let you know that this is happening, unless your content has gone against our house rules on repeated occasions and we have explained this to you in the past.

 Monitoring and crisis support